diveone/pitchforks/README.md

 * Run DRY APP with `nodemon server.js`
 * The DRY routes and handlers are in the /routes folder
 * The DRY config(variables and such) is application.js
-* The DB file is the same for both versions
+* The DB config file is the same for both versions
+* The pitchforks.sql is the database with the relevant tables

 Old app is `nodemon app.js`.
 Works fine.
 The new app works except for the form pages (login and sign-up).
 The index page for the app is called from the database.